adriandleon/kmp-template-shared-ui/docs/FIREBASE_INTEGRATION.md

 [Firebase](https://firebase.google.com/) is a cloud backend-as-a-service platform that offers a suite of tools and services.
 The following are the services used in this project:

-- [Crashlytics](https://firebase.google.com/docs/crashlytics) is used for crash reporting in Android, iOS and Shared module
+- [Crashlytics](https://firebase.google.com/docs/crashlytics) is used for crash reporting in Android, iOS and ComposeApp module
 - [Test Lab](https://firebase.google.com/docs/test-lab) is used for running Android App UI and integration tests before release

 ## Installing Firebase